sophiallen/SQL/notes/notes_on_xml.md

 - Every element has one root.
 (Tree structure)
 - Recommended to use namespacing.
 (As seen in the xmlns="http://pseudo/link/to/xmlfile")

+Performance note:
+- The entire document must be processed in order to construct the tree, so large documents can take a long time.

 ```
 create xml schema collection MaintenanceNotesSchema as